-- So then my beloved, just as you always obey – not only as in my presence, but now much more in my absence – work out your own salvation with fear and trembling,
+- So then my beloved, just as you always obeyed – not only as in my presence, but now much more in my absence – work out your own salvation with fear and trembling,

-- Do everything without grumbling and disputing,
+- Do all things without grumbling and disputing,

 - so you might become blameless and pure children of God; unblemished in the midst of a crooked and *perverted generation among whom you shine like lights in the world,